Estate of Debert David Wise

 The following defects must be corrected before the petition can move forward:

-Notice to Franchise Tax Board.
-Notice MUST have been given to the Franchise Tax Board not later than 90 days after the date letters are first issued.
+Sufficient time for Franchise Tax Board to respond.
+Notice must have been given not later than 90 days after the date letters are first issued.
 (Prob.
 Code, § 9202, subd. (c)(1).)

 Supplement re: Final Inventory and Appraisal – There are now three different Inventory and Appraisals on file that are marked “Final.”
 The first was filed on June 5, 2024, and does not comply with Probate Code requirements, because it was not signed by the Probate Referee, and contains several line items that are nonsense or not valued.
 The second Inventory and Appraisal was labeled “corrected,” and also was not signed by the Probate Referee, contained erroneous or inappropriate entries, and attempted to account for losses.
 The last was filed on February 28, 2025, and does not indicate whether the Inventory and Appraisal is corrected, supplemental, or amended.